 Joining the IST-Africa Consortium has enabled the National Computer Board to raise awareness at the highest level of the Mauritian research community about the Framework Programme, the types of ICT related research being undertaken internationally and the opportunities available to partner with other countries in research proposals which may benefit Mauritius and the region.

-Participation of Mauritius in IST-Africa also provides the opportunity to learn about projects and good practices from other countries that can be adapted and replicated locally.
+Participation in IST-Africa also provides the opportunity to learn about projects and good practices from other countries that can be adapted and replicated locally.
+Research institutions in Mauritius have become much more aware of the Framework Programme and specific calls and more pro-active about research.